jfrog/frogbot/docs/install-bitbucket-server.md

    template for [frogbot-config.yml](templates/.jfrog/frogbot-config.yml).
 6. Create a Jenkinsfile with the below content under the root of `JFrog` repository.
 7. In the Jenkinsfile, set the values of all the mandatory variables.
 8. In the Jenkinsfile, modify the code inside the `Download Frogbot` and `Scan Pull Requests` according to the Jenkins agent operating system.
 9. Create a Pipeline job in Jenkins pointing to the Jenkinsfile in the `JFrog` repository.

 **Important**

 - If using the [frogbot-config.yml](templates/.jfrog/frogbot-config.yml), please fill the mandatory properties according the config template.
 - If not using the config file:
     - For npm, yarn 2, NuGet or .NET: Make sure to set inside the pipelines.yml the command in a way that it downloads your project dependencies as the value of the **JF_INSTALL_DEPS_CMD** variable.
 For example, `npm i` or `nuget restore`
 - Make sure that either **JF_USER** and **JF_PASSWORD** or **JF_ACCESS_TOKEN** are set in the Jenkinsfile, but not both.
 - Make sure that all necessary build tool that are used to build the scanned project are installed on the Jenkins agent.

+Detailed information about the [frogbot-config.yml](templates/.jfrog/frogbot-config.yml) file can be found in the [Frogbot Config Documentation](frogbot-config.md).

+#### Jenkins Template

 ```groovy
 // Run the job every 5 minutes